 Meaning

-“Next to enjoying ourselves, the next greatest pleasure consists in preventing others from enjoying themselves, or, more generally, in the acquisition of power.” presents a viewpoint centered on happiness.
-It implies that happiness is found in simple moments and encourages us to remember that gratitude invites more joy.
+In the quote “Next to enjoying ourselves, the next greatest pleasure consists in preventing others from enjoying themselves, or, more generally, in the acquisition of power.,” the emphasis is on happiness.
+It highlights the thought that happiness is found in simple moments while implying that gratitude invites more joy.

 Theme